 BL Associates has been providing firefighter competency screening services to Canadian municipalities since 1984.
 Our screening services involve large group assessments of up to 150 candidates per session when conducted in-person, and an unlimited number of candidates when conducted online.
-Assessments are done onsite at a firehall or at a testing hall.
+Assessments are done either onsite at a firehall or at a testing hall, or online.
 Candidates are given the same set of psychometric tests at the same time in controlled conditions.
-Testing sessions typically last 3-4 hours and are administered under the supervision of a Corporate Psychologist.
+In-person testing sessions typically last 3-4 hours and are administered under the supervision of a Corporate Psychologist.
 The parameters for completion of online tests are determined by the department, although we usually recommend a preset 24 hour window for all candidates for test completion.

 Candidates are tested in three areas of competence: intellect; character; interests.
 The competencies were identified as critical for firefighter performance through the most in-depth analysis ever conducted of the firefighter role and have been updated over time to reflect technological changes in the role and customized to meet the demands placed on firefighters by specific fire departments.

 - Candidates are evaluated against a large database of Canadian firefighter applicants as well as applicants in the same competition.
 Results include a final score for each candidate that ranks their overall suitability for the role and how they compare against their testing cohort on each competency assessed.
 Intellectual scores index a candidate’s learning and problem-solving strengths as they relate to firefighting.
 Research has shown that firefighters need four intellectual strengths to perform effectively: verbal; mathematical; reasoning; mechanical.